I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-ipparams.md

 ## Members

+`dwSize`

+Specifies the size, in bytes of the IPPARAMS structure.
+Supplied by Unidrv.

+`ptOffset`

+Pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569161">POINT</a> structure containing the banded image's offset from the upper left corner of the drawing area.
+Supplied by Unidrv.

+`pHalftoneOption`

+Pointer to a string containing the name of the currently selected halftoning option.
+Supplied by Unidrv.

 `bBanding`

 Specifies whether image banding is active.
 If <b>TRUE</b>, image banding is active.
 If <b>FALSE</b>, image banding is not active.
 Supplied by Unidrv.